o3de/o3de.org/content/docs/user-guide/features/packaging/asset-bundler/command-line-reference.md

 *Required:* No

 **\-\-addDefaultSeedListFiles**
- Automatically include the default seed lists for the Lumberyard Engine, default project, and all enabled Gems\.
+ Automatically include the default seed lists for the O3DE Engine, default project, and all enabled Gems\.
 As paths relative to `lumberyard_dev`, the files that define default assets are:
 +  **Engine** - `Engine\Engine_Dependencies.xml`
 +  **Gems** - `Gems\gem_name\Assets\gem_name_Dependencies.xml`
 +  **Project** - `project_name\project_name_Dependencies.xml`